dev-jmanuel/11-Friend-Finder/README.md

 * [Bugs](#bugs)

 ## Getting Started <a name="getting-started"></a>
-To install, run the following codes in your git bash:
+To install, run the following codes in your Terminal/Bash window:

 ```bash
 git clone https://github.com/joshespr/11-Friend-finder.git